-Jill Ackers has taught and consulted in schools and with organizations worldwide to transform various learning ecosystems for the 21st century.
+Jill Ackers-Clayton has taught and consulted in schools and with organizations worldwide to transform various learning ecosystems for the 21st century.

-Since then, Jill has launched and taught in PreK-12 programs and redesigned university professional development programs.
-The schools include International Baccalaureate and STEM schools to Southern Methodist University’s first urban leadership program.
+Since then, Jill has launched schools and taught in PreK-12 programs and redesigned university professional development programs.
+These schools include International Baccalaureate and STEM schools to designing Southern Methodist University’s first urban transformational leadership masters degree.
 In 2012, she designed a dual-language project-based learning (PBL) independent school and served as the Head of School to ensure second-language acquisition through her program design.
-She has also worked with schools in Mexico, Thailand, China, and worldwide to design professional development.
+She has also worked with schools in Spain, Colombia, Mexico, Thailand, China, and worldwide to design and implement leader and educator professional development.
 She has authored PBL books and blogs to provide resources for educators and leaders as they further their learning.

 Jill brings her passion for constructivist learning, languages, and technology to educators through authentic, relevant learning and professional development.
 Jill actively consults for Project ARC, Buck Institute for Education, P21, and Teach Thought.
 She is the co-author of Developing Natural Curiosity through Project Based learning and Leverage Technology to Enhance PBL.
 Jill’s most recent work with community-based learning Preparing The Workforce For The Next Generation was highlighted in Forbes.com.